Jakee4488/BookShop2-6005-secure-v2/README.md

 ## Project Description

 Welcome to the Secure Bookshop project!
 This repository contains the code for a bookshop website with Multi-Factor Authentication (MFA) implemented for enhanced security.
-The project is developed primarily using JavaScript, HTML, Python, and CSS.
+The project is primarily developed using JavaScript, with additional components in HTML, Python, and CSS.

 ## Table of Contents
 - [Quickstart](#quickstart)